Compton, Wolverhampton: Today

 At present, Compton Park campus is one of two Business Schools of the University of Wolverhampton; the other is in Telford.

 The Sir Jack Hayward Training Ground of Wolverhampton Wanderers football club is in Compton Park.

 Next to the Sir Jack Hayward training ground is St Edmund's Catholic Academy and opposite is St Peter's Collegiate Academy.

 Compton has several shops, take-aways, restaurants and pubs.
-They include Clare's of Compton hairdressers, The Wineseller off-licence, A Cottage Garden flower shop, Taylor Biddle opticians, Compton Dry Cleaners and Launderette, Spar convenience store and a Sainsburys Local.
-There is a fish and chip takeaway called Pep's Plaice on the Bridgnorth Road.

-Restaurants include Tiger Wok Thai / Chinese restaurant, Zooma Indian Restaurant, and House Of Canton Cantonese restaurant.
-A pub / restaurant, The Oddfellows sits alongside the Compton island, and one of the oldest pubs in Wolverhampton, The Swan at Compton is located on the junction of The Holloway and Bridgnorth Road.

 The nearest railway station today is Wolverhampton but Compton had its own station, Compton Halt, on the Wombourne Branch Line from 1925 - 1932.
 The line remained open for freight until closure in 1965.
 The line now forms part of a railway walk.

-Compton has a frequent bus service 10/10A/10B connecting Compton with Perton and Wolverhampton while less direct services 62/62A connect to Wolverhampton via Tettenhall and Dunstall Hill.
+Compton has a frequent bus service 10/10A connecting Compton with Perton and Wolverhampton while less direct services 62/62A connect to Wolverhampton via Tettenhall and Dunstall Hill.
 These services are operated by National Express West Midlands while Arriva Midlands service 9 operates hourly Mon-Sat between Wolverhampton and Bridgnorth.